PrayerfulDrop/Hubitat/Roomba/README.md

 <li>Test connectivity in browser tab: http://YOUR_RASPBERRY_PI:PORT (usually PORT is 3000)</li>
 <li>Response should be similar to: <br>{"documentation":"htps://githubcom/koalazak/rest980","pong":"2019-09-13T12:13:36.408Z"}</li>
   </ul><br>
-<p><b>Note:</b> If you would like to control multiple Roomba devices from a single RPi then you just need to follow the above steps but create change the folder name Rest980 to Rest980-1 and change the PORT Rest980 listens on.</p>
+<p><b>Note:</b> If you would like to control multiple Roomba devices from a single RPi then you just need to follow the above steps but create and change the folder name Rest980 to Rest980-1 and change the PORT Rest980 listens on to something other than 3000.
+Also change the name of the service filename roomba.service to something like roomba1.service</p>
 <b>Install Hubitat App and Driver:</b>
 <ul>
   <li>Roomba Application install: